chasbro/most-popular-tags/readme.txt

 == Changelog ==

+- 2.6: The different unit options were causing some confusion, so a link to the W3Schools CSS unit reference has been added to the widget configuration view
 - 2.5: Added a nifty uninstaller that removes all traces of the plugin when it's deleted via the Manage Plugins menu
 - 2.0.1: Readme.txt spelling corrections
 - 2.0: Added the option to display categories in addition to tags